GGrassia/QCP/Readme.md

 You can add custom filetype groups or remove some, this is where you can fully configure the software.

 3. "Folder": here you can put the custom path for a filetype group.
 QCP won't make a new folder if you have given it a valid custom path (checks if the folder exists to know it), but will just move the files there.

+- Now that you have configured how you want QCP to behave, follow the lazy people guide so it can run smoothly even for you.

+- Don't forget to put the customized (if you haven't simply modified the DefaultSettings.json file) file path inside the "startup.json" one!

 ## How to install